Benefits of Email Marketing for Creative Entrepreneurs

 I can't think of a better group of people to ask for input on new product development.

-DEVELOP EQUITY in Your Business
+Develop Equity in Your Business

 I'll avoid getting into a complex definition of business equity.
 Here, when I use the word "equity," I'm simply referring to the value of your business.